Tomatillos, tortilla chips, salsa, and eggs! Looking for great tasting energy to start your day? This is the recipe for you.

 - 1 10-ounce bag yellow corn tortilla chips

 - 2 ounces ricotta salata (salted dry ricotta), crumbled

 - Prepare campfire for medium-high heat; lightly oil grate.
 Grill tomatillos and jalapeños, turning occasionally, until lightly charred and beginning to collapse, 8–10 minutes; transfer to a cutting board.

 - Meanwhile, grill onion, turning occasionally, until charred and beginning to soften, 10–12 minutes; transfer to cutting board with charred tomatillos and jalapeños.

-- Heat reserved salsa on camp stove over medium just to warm through.
-Mix in black beans and tortilla chips and cook, tossing and adding up to ¼ cup water if needed to loosen, until chips are just softened, about 3 minutes.
+- Heat reserved salsa on the camp stove over medium just to warm through.
+Mix in black beans and tortilla chips and cook, tossing and adding up to ¼ cup water if needed to loosen, until chips are just softened about 3 minutes.

 I can just taste the eggs running over the salsa and chips to get my energy up after a good nights sleep in the tent!
 Couple this with a great big cup of tea or coffee and I could stay in that spot for days.